abinoam/morula/README.md

 Clone and place morula on **/usr/loca/bin**.
 Then make it executable like: **chmod +x /usr/local/bin/morula**.

 ## Usage
-First we need to *install* a database, then crate the table(s), which usually is named after user's twitter username and then update.
+First we need to *install* the database, then create the table(s).
 Example:

 	greyjewel:morula atma$ rm /Users/atma/.morula.db
     greyjewel:morula atma$ ./morula install